|

 Chang'an, together with Rome, Cairo and

-as the four ancient capitals of the world.
+Athens, is known as the four ancient capitals of the world.

 During its heyday, Chang'an was one of the largest and